 - 1/2 cup sour cream

-- 1/2 tablespoon finely grated lime zest about 1 lime
+- 1/2 tbsp. finely grated lime zest, about 1 lime

-- lime wedges cheddar cheese, fresh cilantro, avocado, Fritos (for serving)
+- TOPPINGS: lime wedges, cheddar cheese, fresh cilantro, avocado, Fritos (for serving)

 Mix the chili powder, cumin, unsweetened cocoa, and brown sugar together in a small bowl; set aside.